Itz-SwirlZz/Official-Web-Page/itz-swirlzz-art/index.md

 ## Signature Style

-My visual style is defined more by *process* than polish.
+My visual style is defined more by *process*.

 Key traits:

 - Heavy use of outlines and sketch-based structure

 - Limited focus on color or shading

 - Strong emphasis on concept clarity over aesthetic completion

 - Visual ideas often function like design blueprints

 - Handwriting and sketch style create a recognizable identity unintentionally

 Even when unfinished, the work is usually identifiable as mine due to its structure and presentation style.